isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

  <a href="http://eresources.nlb.gov.sg/ereads/proxy?id=8BE117A2-7BB6-4097-97B2-A5364EFD181A"><img src="/images/CCS-1-Thinking.jpg" style="width:300px; text-align:left;"></a>
  </p>
 <p class="end-note">eBook only.
 Harper Perennial, 2013.</p>
-Thinking is a consolidation of original ideas by today’s leading psychologists, neuroscientists, and philosophers on topics such as the architecture of the “normal” human mind, mental disorders, and the science of morality and ethics.
-Edited by John Brockman, editior of Edge.org, this book will expand readers’ understanding of human thought.<br/>
+Thinking is a consolidation of original ideas by today’s leading psychologists, neuroscientists, and philosophers on topics like the architecture of the human mind, mental disorders, and the science of morality and ethics.
+Edited by John Brockman (editor of Edge.org), this book will expand your understanding of human thought.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=8BE117A2-7BB6-4097-97B2-A5364EFD181A">with the app</a> &#128241; or <a href="https://nlb.overdrive.com/media/8BE117A2-7BB6-4097-97B2-A5364EFD181A">online</a> &#128187;. <br/>